xod442/stackstorm-hpe-oneview.old/README.md

-# HPECFM Integration Pack
+# HPE OneView Integration Pack
-This pack allows you to integrate with
+This pack allows you to integrate with HPE OneView

 ## Configuration
 Copy the example configuration in [hpeoneview.yaml.example](./hpeoneview.yaml.example) to